 Pupils who attend our academies have the right to learn in safety.
-We do not tolerate bullying of any kind and will challenge derogatory language and behaviour towards others.
+We do not tolerate bullying of any kind and will challenge derogatory language and behaviour towards others - see Behaviour Policy.

-There is no place for extremist views of any kind in our Trust whether from internal sources (pupils, staff, Directors or governors) or external sources (school community, external agencies or individuals).
+There is no place for extremist views of any kind in our Trust whether from internal sources (pupils, staff, Directors or governors) or external sources (academy community, external agencies or individuals).
 Our pupils see our academies as safe places where they can explore all issues safely and where our teachers encourage and facilitate this; we have a duty to ensure this happens.
 We recognise that if we fail to challenge extremist views we are failing to protect our pupils.

-In our academies, we will actively challenge pupils, staff or parents expressing opinions contrary to Fundamental/British Values, including those expressing 'extremist' views.
+In our academies, we will actively challenge pupils, staff or parents / carers expressing opinions contrary to Fundamental/British Values, including those expressing 'extremist' views.

-Statutory Duties
+3. Statutory Duties

-The duty to prevent pupils and young people being radicalised is set out in the following documents.
+The duty to prevent pupils being radicalised is set out in the following documents.

-- Counter Terrorism and Security Act (2015) - Keeping Children Safe in Education (2020) - Prevent Duty Guidance (2015) (updated 2019) - Working Together to Safeguard Children (2018)
+- Counter Terrorism and Security Act (2015) - The latest edition of Keeping Children Safe in Education - Prevent Duty Guidance (2023) - Working Together to Safeguard Children (2023)

-Related Policies
+4. Related Policies

-- Acceptable Use Policy (AUP) and accompanying guidance
+- Acceptable Use Policy (AUP)

 - Behaviour Policy

 - Collective Worship Policy

 - Equality Information and Objectives

 - Personal, Social and Health Education (PSHE) Policy

 - RE Policy

 - Relationships, Sex and Health Education Policy

-- Policy and Procedures on Safeguarding/Child Protection
+- Safeguarding Policy

 - Spiritual, Moral, Social, Cultural (SMSC) Policy

 - Staff Code of Conduct

 - Health & Safety Policy

 - Whistleblowing Policy

-Assessing the Academy Level of Risk
+5. Assessing the Academy Level of Risk

-Each academy within the Trust has assessed their level of risk of radicalisation and extremism and the academy specific information can be found in the Appendix attached to this Policy (the Appendix).
+Each academy within the Trust has assessed their level of risk of radicalisation and extremism and the academy specific information in this respect can be found in the Appendix attached to this Policy (the Appendix).

-Definitions
+6. Definitions

 Extremism is defined as the holding of extreme political or religious views.
-In the 2011 Prevent Strategy, it is defined as "vocal or active opposition to fundamental British Values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
+In the 2015 Counter-Extremism Strategy, it is defined as "vocal or active opposition to fundamental British Values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
 We also include in our definition of extremism, calls for the death of members of our armed forces, whether in this country or overseas".

-The introduction of the Prevent Duty, (statutory guidance issued under the Counter-Terrorism and Security Act) places a duty on certain bodies ("specified authorities" listed in Schedule 6 to the Act), in the exercise of their functions, to have "due regard to the need to prevent people from being drawn into terrorism".
+The Prevent Duty, (statutory guidance issued under the Counter Terrorism and Security Act) places a duty on certain bodies ("specified authorities" listed in Schedule 6 to the Act), in the exercise of their functions, to have "due regard to the need to prevent people from being drawn into terrorism".